mozilla/extension-workshop/src/content/documentation/publish/distribute-manifest-versions.md

 ## Prepare your MV3 version

-Because you are distributing your extension from AMO and a third-party website, you need to specify the origins of the sites where the MV3 version's XPI file is hosted in the [`install_origins`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/install_origins) manifest key.
+If you choose to distribute your MV3 extension from a third-party website – which could be your website – you need to specify the origins of the sites where the MV3 version's XPI file is hosted.
+You do this in the [`install_origins`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/install_origins) manifest key.

-To support automatic updates to newer MV3 versions, you also need to create and make available an [update manifest file](/documentation/manage/updating-your-extension/), and add the update manifest file's url to the `update_url` in the [`browser_specific_settings`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) manifest key.
+To support automatic updates to newer MV3 versions, you also need to create and make available an [update manifest file](/documentation/manage/updating-your-extension/) and add the update manifest file's url to the `update_url` in the [`browser_specific_settings`](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings) manifest key.

-See [Updating your extension](/documentation/manage/updating-your-extension/), for more details on the process.
+See [Updating your extension](/documentation/manage/updating-your-extension/) for more details about the update process.

 {% endcapture %}
 {% include modules/one-column.liquid,